 Here, I would like to share some trivia or fun facts about Zion that I discovered while I was doing some research about this park, of course, these may not be as shocking as I thought to some, but I would like to include this for those who may not know about Zion until now.
 You are welcome to share your “Zion, do you know” by commenting below, and I would love to know more interesting facts about this place as I read them!

-Before the park is officially named “Zion”, the first monument in the park was known as Mukuntuweap National Monument, probably named by the native Americans.
-It was later renamed Zion as the park’s area expanded and declared a protected area.
+Before the park is officially named “Zion”, the first monument in the park was known as Mukuntuweap National Monument, probably named by the Native Americans.
+It was later renamed Zion as the park’s area expanded and was declared a protected area.

 Other impressive sights in Zion are its natural stone arches.
 One of the most well-known arches is the Kolob Arch – it’s also one of the world’s largest arches.